renasboy/ETHLottery/README.md

 The lottery fee, the owner fee and the jackpot are values set when the contract is created and are 100% public and immutable in the blockchain.

-In case there are **no** winning bets with the exact last byte guess, the lottery prize accumulates to next lottery round.
+In case there are **no** winning bets with the exact last byte guess, the lottery jackpot prize accumulates to next lottery round.

 The lottery prize jackpot is divided equally among all winning participants.

+All lotteries have owner fee set during lottery creation which is a percentage of the jackpot.

 ## How to play with geth console on CLI